raphaelauv/Paris-Traffic-Prediction/README.md

-# Fouille Mandarina Project

-Auvert Raphael - Andres Quiroz

-## Paris road traffic modelisation
+# Paris road traffic Prediction

+## Mandarina Project

 ### To parse and store to SQLite database